MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 ### [Get-MgBetaUserMailTip](Get-MgBetaUserMailTip.md)
 Get the MailTips of one or more recipients as available to the signed-in user.
-Note that by making a POST call to the getMailTips action, you can request specific types of MailTips tobe returned for more than one recipient at one time.
+Note that by making a POST call to the getMailTips action, you can request specific types of MailTips to\nbe returned for more than one recipient at one time.
 The requested MailTips are returned in a mailTips collection.

 ### [Get-MgBetaUserMemberGroup](Get-MgBetaUserMemberGroup.md)